albertattard/presentation-domain-primitives-kotlin/presentation.md

 class: impact

-# Refactoring
+# Tight Coupling

 ---

-# Coupling With Language Primitives
+# Coupling with Language Primitives

 Say that we need to schedule some tasks to run every so ofter, like a cron job